 Making recommendations for the provisional allocation of funding to projects prioritised by the Investment Panel.
 The final award of funding will be made by an Accountability Board decision; and

-Considering priorities for future funding from Government in accordance with the priorities identified through the SELEP Ltd.’s Economic Strategy Statement (ESS) and Local Industrial Strategy along with emerging SELEP Ltd and Government priorities.
+Considering priorities for future funding from Government in accordance with the priorities identified along with emerging SELEP Ltd and Government priorities.

 The Investment Panel operates under its own Terms of Reference, which are available on the website.
 The Investment Panel Terms of Reference are agreed by the Strategic Board